talpor/django-dashing/docs/getting-started.rst

     router.register(CustomWidget, 'custom_widget', eg_kwargs_param="[A-Za-z0-9_-]+")

-Now we can access to CustomWidget from '/dashboard/widgets/custom_widget/(?P<eg_kwargs_param>[A-Za-z0-9_-]+)' if '/dashboard/' is the root of our dashboard
+Now we can access to CustomWidget from '/dashboard/widgets/custom_widget/(?P<eg_kwargs_param>[A-Za-z0-9_-]+)' if '/dashboard/' is the root of our dashboard.

-The kwargs are optional and you can add as many as you want
+The kwargs are optional and you can add as many as you want.